d1d2dopamine/allostatic-sprint-hypothesis/README.md

 Original software code is licensed under the MIT License; see `LICENSE`.

-Original documentation, figures, tables, and aggregated research outputs are licensed under CC BY 4.0; see `LICENSE-CONTENT.txt`.
+Original documentation, figures, tables, and aggregated research outputs are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0); see `LICENSE-CONTENT.txt`.

 Third-party datasets and materials remain governed by their original licenses and terms.